SHRU2501/CodeAlpha_Task3/README.md

 if __name__ == "__main__":
     basic_chatbot()

 ## OUTPUT

+Welcome to the Enhanced Chatbot!
+Type 'bye' to exit.

 You: hi

 Bot: Hello there!
 How can I assist you today?

-You: hey

-Bot: Hello there!
-How can I assist you today?

-You: hello

-Bot: Hello there!
-How can I assist you today?

 You: how are you

 Bot: I'm doing great, thanks for asking!

 You: what is your name

-Bot: Hmm...
-I didn't understand that.
-Can you try something else?
+Bot: I'm your friendly chatbot.
+You can call me Copilot!

+You: what can you do

+Bot: I can chat with you, answer simple questions, and keep you company!

-You: hi
+You: what's the weather

-Bot: Hello there!
-How can I assist you today?
+Bot: I can't check live weather yet, but it's always sunny in code land!

 You: who created you

 Bot: I was created by a brilliant developer Miss.shruti Wadettiwar from India.

+You: bye

+Bot: Goodbye!
+Have a great day!

 ## How to Run